-A sample Budget Detail Worksheet can be found at www.ojp.gov/funding/forms/budget_detail.pdf.
+A sample Budget Detail Worksheet can be found at http://ojp.gov/funding/Apply/Resources/BudgetDetailWorksheet.pdf.
 Applicants that submit their budget in a different format should include the budget categories listed in the sample budget worksheet.
 (Work associated with satisfying data archiving requirements should be reflected.)
-Please note: NIJ expects applicants to provide a thorough narrative to each section of the Budget Detail Worksheet, as described under "Budget Narrative," below.